vjvirtan/IndexSort/README.md

-## Just for intrest testing idea of sorting with Array index.
+## Just for intrest of testing an idea of sorting with Array index.
 This code use array indexies for sort arrays.
 - It is fast and simple.